Awood1029/MastermindChallenge/README.md

   - Created a MultiplayerController and Multiplayer Service.
   - Note: This feature is currently incomplete and requires further development.

 ## Usage

 To run the project locally, follow these steps:

 1. Clone the repository.
 2. Set up the necessary configurations (e.g., database connection).
-3. Run the .NET Core API and Blazor Server.
+3. Set the.NET Core API and Blazor Server as the startup projects in Visual Studio and run.

 ## Live Demo